Product May Have Been Discontinued

-Precise Holistic Complete dog food receives the Advisor’s above-average rating of 4 stars.
+Precise Holistic Complete Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-- Precise Holistic Complete Small & Medium Breed Adult (5 stars)
+- Precise Holistic Complete Small and Medium Breed Puppy (5 stars) [G]

-- Precise Holistic Complete Small & Medium Breed Puppy (5 stars)
+- Precise Holistic Complete Small and Medium Breed Adult (4.5 stars) [A]

-Precise Holistic Complete Wild at Heart River Line Salmon was selected to represent the others in the line for this review.
+Precise Holistic Complete Wild at Heart Flight Line was selected to represent the other products in the line for this review.

-Precise Holistic Complete Wild at Heart River Line
+Precise Holistic Complete Wild at Heart Flight Line

 Dry Dog Food